foundersandcoders/coursebook/src/learn/auth/index.md

 ## Session authentication flow

-Instead of storing all the user info in the cookie, we can just stored a random "session ID" that corresponds to info stored in our DB.
+Instead of storing all the user info in the cookie, we can just store a random "session ID" that corresponds to info stored in our DB.
 Now the cookie itself has no power, the _server_ decides whether the user is logged in based on the session info.

 Here's a modified auth flow: